Floor plan that follows your room

 Drag-and-drop editor.
 Name spots front-window, back-by-the-mirror, or just 1 through 12.
 Toggle pick-a-spot per class type so a mat flow doesn't show one when it doesn't need to.

 Drag your reformers, towers, and apparatus into a floor plan that matches the room.
 Clients pick the spot they want by name or by number, on a phone, with one tap.
-Classical and contemporary studios run on the same primitives, with different defaults.
+Classical and contemporary studios run on the same features, set up with different defaults.

 Drag-and-drop editor.
 Name spots front-window, back-by-the-mirror, or just 1 through 12.
 Toggle pick-a-spot per class type so a mat flow doesn't show one when it doesn't need to.

 1:1, 1:2, and 1:3 sessions sit next to group classes on the calendar.
-Per-class equipment requirements.
-Per-session pricing rules without a workaround.
+Set the equipment each class needs and the price for each session type directly, no fiddly setup.

 Day-of roster on a phone with each client's intake alerts, recent sessions, and apparatus history.
 Especially useful for classical studios running cross-apparatus rotations.